BogdanFSD/interview_papernest/README.md

 # Network Coverage API

 ## Overview
-The **Network Coverage API** is a Flask-based application that provides network coverage information for specific locations by querying a PostgreSQL database.
-The project includes Dockerized components for easy deployment and testing.
+The **Network Coverage API** is a project designed to fetch and display network coverage data for specific locations by querying a database.
+The project is implemented using two solutions: Flask-based and Django-based, both of which are Dockerized for easy deployment

 ## Features
-- RESTful API to retrieve network coverage information.
+-RESTful API to retrieve network coverage data for specific locations.
-- Integration with a geocoding API to convert addresses into coordinates.
-- PostgreSQL database with partitioned tables for efficient querying.
+-PostgreSQL database with efficient querying capabilities.
-- Automated testing using pytest.
+-Integration with a geocoding service for address-to-coordinate conversion.
-- Docker support for containerized deployment.
+-Dockerized architecture for easy setup and deployment.
+-Automated migrations and data seeding in the Django-based solution.
+-Flexible, scalable solutions that can adapt to future requirements.

 ## Requirements

 ### Local Setup
 - Python 3.11
 - PostgreSQL 15